Healthdirect Free Australian health advice you can count on.

 You can help prevent chemical burns by:

-• Always reading and following the instructions when using products containing chemicals.
+• always reading and following the instructions when using chemical products

-• Always wearing safety gloves and eye protection when using or storing chemicals.
+• always wearing safety gloves and eye protection when using chemicals

-• Always storing chemicals in a safe place.
-This should be out of the reach of children.
+• always storing chemicals in a safe place. — which is out of the reach of children

-• Have first aid supplies on hand to treat a chemical burn.
+• having first aid supplies on hand to treat chemical burns

 Resources and support

-For help and advice about chemical burns, contact the NSW Poisons Information Centre on 13 11 26.
+For help and advice about chemical burns, contact the Poisons Information Centre on 13 11 26.

 You can call healthdirect on 1800 022 222 (known as NURSE-ON-CALL in Victoria).
 A registered nurse is available to speak to, 24 hours, 7 days a week.